draconivis/budgeteer/README.md

     - [ ] copyright?
     - [ ] links
   - [ ] dashboard
-    - [ ] nice header with current budget value
+    - [x] nice header with current budget value
-    - [ ] every transaction is a element of the structure (table? list? grid?)
+    - [x] every transaction is a element of the structure (table? list? grid?)
-    - [ ] transaction is colored based on the impact on the budget (red / green?)
+    - [x] transaction is colored based on the impact on the budget (red / green?)
+    - [ ] style 'add transaction' form
+    - [ ] style 'edit transaction' form
+    - [ ] add cancel button to all forms

 for later
 - [ ] budget graph